Bursitis

 • Nonsteroidal anti-inflammatory drugs (NSAIDs)

-• Treatment of crystal-induced disease or infection
+• Treatment of crystal-induced arthritis or infection

-• Sometimes corticosteroid injection
+• Sometimes glucocorticoid injection

 For crystal-induced disease, see treatment of gout and pseudogout.